AkshayPatil0401/Covid-19-cases-analysis-in-India/README.md

 https://www.mohfw.gov.in/data/datanew.json  ---> This is the link from which you can fetch the information. you can use this link and store the information in pandas dataframe and start your analysis.

+A small analysis for tracking the count of cases of coroavirus in india state wise.
+In this usecase, we can visualize that, which state is most affected by coronavirus

 "df1=df.iloc[:,1:3]
 df1.plot.barh(color={"cured": "red", "positive": "green"},figsize=(10,10))"